ora-io/opagent/README.md

 - opAgentContract: the address of your opAgent contract.
 If you have not deployed it, you can leave it empty as "".
 After deployment, we will automatically update it.
 - isVerified: whether the opAgent is verified.
 If you not sure whether it is verified, you should leave it as false.

-After the configuration file is prepared, you can create your opAgent by running the following command:
+After the configuration file is prepared, to deploy your agent, you can create your opAgent by running the following command:
 ```shell
 npx hardhat run scripts/createAgent.ts
 ```